moseskigo/dsc-phase-2-project-v2-3/README.md

 Data

-Utilizing the King County Housing Data Set, which encompasses details such as house size, location, condition, and various features, this project endeavors to construct an advanced multiple regression model.
+Utilizing the King County Housing Data Set [king county data set ](https://www.kaggle.com/datasets/harlfoxem/housesalesprediction?resource=download)  which encompasses details such as house size, location, condition, and various features, this project endeavors to construct an advanced multiple regression model.
 The primary objective is to develop a predictive model that can accurately estimate a house's price by incorporating the key factors.
 The emphasis is on optimizing the model's precision to enable effective predictions in the dynamic real estate landscape of King County.

 ### Column Names and descriptions for King County Data Set
 * **id** - unique identified for a house